Dame Joan Collins to headline Made Up Leeds beauty festival

 The Joan Collins Timeless Beauty range is sold via her own website and at Marks & Spencer.

-Also appearing at Made Up Leeds will be the inspirational Katie Piper, also on Saturday, October 26.
+Also appearing at Made Up Leeds will be the inspirational Katie Piper, who will also appear on Saturday, October 26.

 Influencer Reuben de Maid will tell all about his work and success and do a meet and greet at Trinity Leeds on the Sunday.